PSL-davidcastro/streaming-node/README.md

 ## Usage

+### API Endpoints
 - Visit [http://localhost:3000/stream](http://localhost:3000/stream) to see file streaming in action.
 - Visit [http://localhost:3000/llm](http://localhost:3000/llm) to get a streamed story from the LLM.

+### Frontend Interface
+- Visit [http://localhost:3000/](http://localhost:3000/) to access the interactive web interface.
+- The frontend provides:
+  - A "Generate Story" button to trigger LLM streaming
+  - Real-time display of the generated content as it streams
+  - Performance metrics including time to first token and total generation time
+  - Clean, modern UI with responsive design

 ## Requirements